 The Hypothalamo pituitary gonadal axis is fundamental to the control of the reproductive system.
-Gonadotrophin Releasing Hormone (GnRH) is released in a pulsatile fashion from the hypothalamus.
+Gonadotropin Releasing Hormone (GnRH) is released in a pulsatile fashion from the hypothalamus.

-This stimulates gonadotrophs cells of the anterior pituitary to produce two hormones equally:
+This stimulates gonadotroph cells of the anterior pituitary to produce two hormones equally:

 - Luteinising Hormone (LH)

 - Follicle Stimulating Hormone (FSH)

 These then act on the gonads (testes/ovaries), and have different functions in males and females.

 LH stimulates the testes to produce testosterone, the main male sex steroid hormone.

 Testosterone has systemic effects to produce male secondary sex characteristics: